 While their warm sound profile is far from neutral, you can enjoy every music genre with these Bluetooth earbuds.
 They’re punchy, clear, and smooth—pretty good performance for under $50.

-Also, because of an IPX8 rating, you can even wash them under a tap after your workout session is over.
+Also, because of an IPX8 rating, you can use them as workout earbuds, and even wash them under a tap after your workout session is over.

 Despite their size, they pack an impressive 9 hours of battery life, with another 20 inside the charging case.

-To make a video watching experience better and with audio perfectly in sync, earbuds support aptX Bluetooth codec.
+To make a video watching and mobile gaming experience better and with audio in perfect sync, earbuds support aptX Bluetooth codec.

 One of the best cheap earbuds with a wide array of accessories that let you achieve the best results.
 For the best audio clarity, you have to first make sure to use a proper source and tips.
 (Check RE-400 price)

-Fantastic earbuds under $50 from a brand that people quickly recognize.
-With Shure SE112 you get a decent sound, good background noise isolation, and great call quality out of the inline remote.
+Fantastic earbuds under $50 from a brand that usually makes more premium models.
+With Shure SE112 you get a decent sound, good background noise isolation, and good call quality out of the inline remote.
 (Check SE112-GR price)

-Ergonomically shaped earbuds with effective noise cancellation mic for enhancing call quality (this is not the same as active noise canceling).
-1MORE PistonBuds have a noticeable hump in the bass, which will makes bassheads quite happy.
+Ergonomically shaped earbuds with effective active noise cancellation mic for decent call quality (this is not the same as active noise canceling).
+1MORE PistonBuds have a noticeable hump in the bass, which will make bassheads quite happy.
 (Check PistonBuds price)